 How To Start Tracking L&D KPIs

-While some organizations have well-defined initiatives, many programs are informal.
-Even if training is required or employees are following a common company career path, learning data is often disconnected from other employee data.
 That’s if it’s managed with software at all — employee learning is often executed with third-party software or a consulting firm.
-It can be all but impossible to connect learning outcomes with productivity, engagement, or retention.
+It can be nearly impossible to link learning outcomes to productivity, engagement, or retention.

 When you use a learning management system (LMS) to measure L&D KPIs, you can break down those silos.
 Here’s a simplified look at how: